emaildhana/HackathonCrossBrowser/README.md

 This GitHub repository contains the source code for the Applitools Cross Browser Hackathon 2020

 Please download this repository and open it using visual studio professional.
+Build the solution.

-## NuGet Packages to be installed
+## How to run the test

-•	Selenium Webdriver

-•	Selenium Support

-•	MS Test Framework

-•	MS Test Adapter

-•	Selenium.Webdriver.Chromedriver - Chrome

-•	Selenium.Firefox.Webdriver - Firefox
+Using Test Explorer, all tests can be run by selecting the namespace HackathonCrossBrowser and click on Run

+## Test reports

+Test reports for traditional approach for V1 and V2 version will be placed in the project folder.